English (ENG)

 Technical and Science Writing explores written communication in technical and scientific contexts through the study of genres and audiences commonly encountered in professional situations.
 Students will study articles and books on theoretical and applied sciences, then compose a research article or feasibility report.Prerequisite: ENG 102

-ENG 320 – Creative Play/Script Writing 3 credit hours
+ENG 320 – Fundamentals of Creative Play & Script Writing 3 credit hours

 This course features the texts of European writers in translation who have had an impact on world literature.
 These may range from classic to contemporary artists.
 Its focus may be that of a specific artist, movement, or literary tradition.Prerequisite: ENG 234 or department permission